TamakiRuri/SimpleItemLock/README.md

 **Please unpack the advanced prefab before using it.
 Auto generate won't work in prefabs.**

+This is because, in Unity, adding something to a unchanged prefab with a script won't be saved.

-This script will be run at join, thus enabling the targets object with switches will make this script useless.
+This script will be run at join, thus enabling the targets object with switches will unlock the object.

 Therefore, adding or deleting whitelisted users in VRChat is not supported.

+However, by locking a global switch and letting whitelisted users using the switch when appropriate, you can enable or disable objects according to your needs.

+In this situation, you can lock your items agin by using the switch again.

-Letting multiple Item Locks in the same object isn't something we tested, nor what we plan to support.
+Using multiple Item Locks in the same object isn't something we tested, nor what we plan to support.

 From Beta-b4, due to the Stack Overflow issue, the import tool is removed.